 We will create a simple Controller, its only task is to render the Index Page (that Inertia will resolve in our /resources/js/app.ts

-and that will look for /resources/js/Pages/Index.vue
+and that will look for /resources/views/Pages/Index.vue

 file).